kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 Mock interviews will be conducted by your peers, Kibo staff, and professional volunteers.
 Please note:

-- At least 1 technical interview and 1 peer interview must be conducted with a classmate
+- At least 1 technical interview and 1 behavioral interview must be conducted with a classmate
-- At least 1 technical interview and 1 peer interview must be conducted with a professional
+- At least 1 technical interview and 1 behavioral interview must be conducted with a professional
 - The informational interview must be conducted with a professional